craigxchen/craigxchen.github.io/index.md

 title: Welcome to my homepage!
 ---

-I first made this website because I needed a homepage to submit a research paper to journals, but now I use this as a place to store thoughts on particularly useful experiences I've had.
+I first made this website because I needed a homepage to submit a research paper to journals, but now I use this as a place to store thoughts.

-My background is heavily weighted towards research, previously in molecular biology and recently in mathematics.
-However, now I am working as a trader at SIG.
-The second largest weight comes from a childhood of gaming, and the rest comes from music, performing arts, things like that.
-In my free time: I've re-started taking classical piano very seriously, I'm getting into game dev, I started doing yoga.
+My background consists of a lot of academic research, previously in molecular biology and recently in mathematics.
+I'm also influenced by a childhood of gaming and dreams of being a musician.
+My newest fixation is woodworking and before that came specialty coffee (which stuck around).

 Please reach out if you want to talk about anything!

 <!--- two columns with headshot
 <div class="row">